anoma/taiga/book/src/spec_halo2.md

 # Taiga Spec

-⚠️ Instantiations and exact formulas are not stable ⚠ ️
+⚠️ Instantiations and the exact formulas are not stable ⚠ ️

 ## 1. Proving system